Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - infections in the airways and lungs, such as bronchitis and pneumonia

-- asthma that is not well controlled
+- asthma or other lung diseases that are not well controlled

 Persistent cough

-Some of the common respiratory causes of persistent cough are:
+Some of the more common causes are:

 - Post-viral cough — following a viral respiratory tract infection.